-- (1) Accounting identities. -positions of the market balance summing up to zero, the difference between stocks as the stock change and similar restrictions- constrain the estimation outcome. - (2) Relations between aggregated time series (e.g. total cereal area) and single time series are used as additional restrictions in the estimation process. - (3) Bounds for the estimated values based on engineering knowledge or derived from first and second moments of times series ensure plausible estimates and/or bind estimates to original data.
-Additionally, bounds are constructed from more disaggregated time series, if the aggregate is missing. - (4) As many time series as technically possible are estimated simultaneously to use the full extent of the informational content of the data constraints (1) and (2).
+- 1. Accounting identities positions of the market balance summing up to zero, the difference between stocks as the stock change and similar restrictions- constrain the estimation outcome. - 2.
+Relations between aggregated time series (e.g. total cereal area) and single time series are used as additional restrictions in the estimation process. - 3.
+Bounds for the estimated values based on engineering knowledge or derived from first and second moments of times series ensure plausible estimates and/or bind estimates to original data.
+Additionally, bounds are constructed from more disaggregated time series, if the aggregate is missing.